Skip to Content

 After our guided tour finished we did the mirador trail on our own.
 It’s all uphill, culminating in the scenic overlook that gives it its name.
 It’s mostly a paved path or wooden stairs in good condition.
 We saw more white-face monkeys and a squirrel monkey with its pointy bat-like ears and long tail.
 They’re adorable and this is the only part of Costa Rica where you find them.

-a girl stands with her feet in pacific ocean waves at cove beach in manuel antonio national park
+A girl stands with her feet in pacific ocean waves at cove beach in manuel antonio national park

 After our hike we changed into bathing suits and headed to Cove Beach, a protected half-moon of sand with trees for shade and a calm bay to bob around in.
 The park café up the road will sell you a lock for its free lockers for a few dollars and we bought one to secure our cameras and wallets while we swam.
 This is the most popular beach with park visitors but it didn’t seem crowded.